-We make quick stops at Ottawa NWR and Metzger Marsh again in hopes of picking up a few more species, then head back to the lodge early for a little down time (or festival time — your choice).
+We make quick stops at Ottawa NWR and Metzger Marsh again in hopes of picking up a few more species, then head back to the lodge early for a little down time.
 Tonight we enjoy a final dinner together at one of Dan’s favorite restaurants, The Beirut, famous for fresh, authentic Lebanese food.
 (B,L,D)

 A great week of birding comes to an end.
 Please make your airline reservations to depart after 12:00 PM.
 (B)

 Cost of the tour is $2790 DBL / $3290 SGL, per person based on double occupancy from Cleveland, Ohio.
 The cost includes seven nights’ accommodation, all meals as noted in the itinerary, airport transfers, land and boat transportation during the journey, professional guide services, park and other entrance fees, and miscellaneous program expenses.
 Not included in the tour cost is round-trip airfare to and from Cleveland, personal expenses such as laundry, telephone, drinks from the bar, and gratuities for luggage handling or other services.
 Guide gratuities are at your discretion.